 Ensuring Accent Authenticity

 This is especially important if the accent will be similar to the one your audience has.
-Natives of an area can easily distinguish whether or not someone is not from their country or even their specific region, simply due to their accent.
-When you try to pass off an accent as being realistic when it is not, you risk alienating your audience.
+Natives of an area can easily distinguish whether or not someone is from their country or even their specific region, simply due to their accent.
+When you try to pass off an accent in something like a commercial as being realistic when it is not, you risk alienating your audience.